awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 ## Adding the SSL option<a name="Appendix.Oracle.Options.SSL.OptionGroup"></a>

-To use SSL, your Amazon RDS for Oracle DB instance must be associated with an option group that includes the `SSL` option\.
+To use SSL, your RDS for Oracle DB instance must be associated with an option group that includes the `SSL` option\.

 ### Console<a name="Appendix.Oracle.Options.SSL.OptionGroup.Console"></a>